 1) shall include a Content-Type header field set to "application/vnd.3gpp.pinapp-info+xml"; and

-2) shall include an application/vnd.3gpp.pinapp-info+xml MIME body with a <server-discovery-response> element in the <pinapp-info> root element and within the <server-discovery-response> element:
+2) shall include an application/vnd.3gpp.pinapp-info+xml MIME body with a <server-discovery-accept> element in the <pinapp-info> root element and within the <server-discovery-accept> element:

 i) shall include a <endpoint-information-content> element set to the endpoint information of PAE-S; and

 b) send the HTTP 200 (OK) response towards the PGAE-C.

-5.2.3.2 PAE-S discovery via PGAE-C completion

-Upon reception of an HTTP 200 (OK) response message containing:
+If the endpoint information of PAE-S is not available in the PMAE-C:

+a) generate an HTTP 403 (Forbidden) response according to IETF RFC 7231 [4].
+In the HTTP 403 (Forbidden) response message, the PMAE-C:

-a) a Content-Type header field set to "application/vnd.3gpp.pinapp-info+xml"; and
+1) shall include a Content-Type header field set to "application/vnd.3gpp.pinapp-info+xml"; and

-b) an application/vnd.3gpp.pinapp-info+xml MIME body with a <server-discovery-response> element in the <pinapp-info> root element,
+2) shall include an application/vnd.3gpp.pinapp-info+xml MIME body with a <server-discovery-reject> element in the <pinapp-info> root element and within the <server-discovery-reject> element:

-the PEAE-C shall store the endpoint information of PAE-S and consider the client procedure for PAE-S discovery via PGAE-C is complete.
+i) shall include a <cause> element to indicate the endpoint information of PAE-S is not available; and

+b) send the HTTP 403 (Forbidden) response towards the PGAE-C.